-When Martin Luther King Day comes around, do you sometimes scratch your head and go, “Why’d he get his own holiday again, exactly?”
+When Martin Luther King Day rolls around, do you sometimes scratch your head and go, “Why’d he get his own holiday again, exactly?”
 Some have forgotten, and some never learned what Martin Luther King Jr. did for this country.

 The superb “Selma” can teach your teens a powerful history lesson, while putting the “moving” back in movies.
 “Selma” is not the type of lifespan-sweeping hagiography that dulls senses with overstuffing, but much like Steven Spielberg did with “Lincoln,” it puts the focus on one key passage of King’s journey.

 As president, LBJ also needed to take meetings with the openly racist governor of Alabama, George Wallace (Brit actor Tim Roth in fine, arrogant, smarmy form), and his ilk.
 As LBJ says to MLK, “You’re an activist.
 I’m a politician.”

 Oprah, eschewing Her Winfreyness, gives herself over to the role of nurse Annie Lee Cooper, lending an air of authenticity in serving the cause.

-But British actor David Oyelowo is king of—as well as King in—this film, as well as possibly establishing the definitive on-screen portrayal of Martin Luther King to date.
+But British actor David Oyelowo is king of—as well as King in—this film, as well as possibly establishing the definitive on-screen portrayal of King to date.
 He shows us a man, and he shows us why that man is now a legend.

-He shows us a man with self-doubt, a man who calls Mahalia Jackson in the middle of the night, seeking strength and inspiration from her singing.
+He shows us a man with self-doubt, a man who calls gospel singer Mahalia Jackson in the middle of the night, seeking strength and inspiration from her singing.
 A conflicted man who loves his wife but wasn’t faithful.
 A man who sheds tears with the bereft, and a man who enjoys the jokes and friendship of his fellow leaders.

-It’s always a challenge to bring life, let alone high tension, to political wheeling and dealing, but Ava DuVernay pulls it off.
+It’s always a challenge to bring life, let alone high tension, to political wheeling and dealing, but director Ava DuVernay pulls it off.

 Director: Ava DuVernay

-Running time: 2 hours, 7 minutes
+Running time: 2 hours, 8 minutes

 4 stars out of 5